Emma926/Profile_Stan/README.md

     32       lp_parts[n] <- log(1.0 / nmax) + binomial_log(k, n, theta);
 17.  does not work for if/for statements, whoes { is in a new line
 18.  when calling increment_log_prob(), construct a 'target' variable to hold the value
+19.  does not work if for/if statement put condition and statement together..

 Emma Wang